pineshrine/uno-7s595-1/README.rst

 what this project aims to?
 ========

-* no uses arduino language
+* no uses arduino language, use just pure c, then I'm feel like a /macho/ person
 * no uses fancy libraries
-* do your bare-hands!
+* do by your bare-hands!
 * then I can learn what's happened down the in the MIKROCOMPUTERS!

 miscs
 --------

-however, this project uses arduino bootloader (I think it's still there), and avr-gcc libraries. yeah, NIH syndrome is a bad thing mate!
+however, this project uses arduino bootloader (I think it's still there), and avr-gcc libraries.

+yeah, `NIH syndrome<https://en.wikipedia.org/wiki/Not_invented_here>` is a bad thing mate! follow the UNIX philosophy.

 this is just a my hobby project and not intended for actual use anyway.